imanihosting/cmcpro/Docs/README.md

 - Future roadmap

 This document is valuable for understanding the business context and overall goals of the platform.

+## Stripe Integration

+The [Stripe Webhook Setup](./STRIPE_WEBHOOK_SETUP.md) guide explains how to:

+- Configure Stripe webhooks in the Stripe Dashboard
+- Set up the required environment variables
+- Handle webhook events in the application
+- Test webhooks locally using Stripe CLI
+- Troubleshoot common webhook issues

+This document is essential for managing subscription billing in the platform.

+## Webhook Events

+The [Webhook Event Schema](./WEBHOOK_EVENT_SCHEMA.md) documentation provides details about:

+- The structure of the WebhookEvent database table
+- How webhook events are tracked and processed
+- Best practices for monitoring and maintaining webhook data
+- SQL queries for troubleshooting webhook-related issues

+The [Implementing New Webhook Events](./IMPLEMENTING_NEW_WEBHOOK_EVENTS.md) guide explains how to:

+- Add support for new webhook events
+- Implement event handlers
+- Test webhook functionality
+- Follow best practices for webhook implementation

+These resources are critical components for ensuring reliable subscription processing.

 ## How to Use This Documentation